No Deposit Car Insurance Explained

-With car insurance premiums typically being so high, especially for new and inexperienced drivers, there is a temptation to spread the cost over monthly payments.
+With car insurance premiums typically being so expensive, especially for new and inexperienced drivers, you may be tempted to spread the cost of cover over monthly payments.

 Technically, no-deposit car insurance doesn’t exist, but there are insurers out there that offer monthly payment options, rather than asking you to pay it all upfront with one lump-sum.